intenzemotion/calculator-front-end/README.md

 # Calculator App

 This project is a front-end application for the **Calculator of Unit Measurement** provided [here](https://github.com/intenzemotion/calculator-back-end), offering a user interface for performing basic operations on values in meters and yards.
-Currently the output will be provided in meters for now.
+Currently the output will be provided in meters and yards.

 ## Development Environment